Eureka Stockade (1949 film): Script

 The script was derived from a 75,000 word original research document prepared by Australian writer Rex Rienits, who was later given the credit "research".
 Watt decided to use this as the basis of the film.
-Watt decided that every main character would be factual – there would be no fictional characters.

-Watt said this in itself was too long to make a film script and that Australians were not good film script writers, as they were too influenced by radio.
-Accordingly, Watt brought Walter Greenwood, author of Love on the Dole, out to Australia to work on the script.
+He decided that every main character would be factual – there would be no fictional characters.
+Watt said Rienits' research document in itself was too long to make a film script and that Australians were not good film script writers, as they were too influenced by radio.
+Accordingly, he brought Walter Greenwood, author of Love on the Dole, out to Australia to work on the script.
 Rienits stayed on the project as researcher.
 He arrived in Ballarat in December 1946 to do further research.
 It was only while there did Rienits become aware of the 1906 film made about the Stockade.

-The first draft of the script was written by Walter Greenwood, Watt and associate producer Leslie Norman during the voyage from England to Australia in February–March 1947.
+The first draft of the script was written by Greenwood, Watt and associate producer Leslie Norman during the voyage from England to Australia in February–March 1947.
 Greenwood focused on the dialogue while Norman and Watt did the story.
 "We had no typewriter, so Walter wrote it all in long hand", said Norman.
 Greenwood said he had done two months reading about Australian history beforehand.
 The writers tried to make the script as accurate as possible but had to make some changes for the sake of drama.
 Greenwood was back in London by July 1947.

 Production of the movie triggered inevitable historical controversies.
 Various historical societies claimed ownership of the original Eureka flag.
 The design of the flag used in the film differs from the original Eureka flag.
 Peter Lalor's great-grandson complained about Chips Rafferty's casting, claiming he was nothing like Lalor.